atuinsh/atuin/README.md

 ## Uninstall

-To remove Atuin you can use your distribution package manager.
-Example for Ubuntu 20.04:
+To remove Atuin you can use your distribution package manager, then you have to reverse the steps you applied in [shell-plugin](#shell-plugin) section.

+### Example for Ubuntu 20.04 and Bash Shell

 ```
 sudo apt remove atuin
 ```

-Then you have to comment out these two lines from your `~/.bashrc` file:
+Then comment out these two lines from your `~/.bashrc` file:

 ```
 [[ -f ~/.bash-preexec.sh ]] && source ~/.bash-preexec.sh
 eval "$(atuin init bash)"
 ```
-You can do it by just adding `#` infront of each line.
+You can do it by just adding `#` infront of each line, and remove `~/.bash-preexec.sh` file if not used by other software.

 Now, new terminals will have the standard `history` behaviour.

 ## ...what's with the name?